 Except it isn’t.
 This dream that you dare to dream, is really true; it exists and it’s real.

-That’s the idea behind Portfolio Assessment (previously known as Prior Learning Assessment (PLA) at Thomas Edison State University).
-Like many of our students, you may be surprised to find that you already have knowledge in multiple subject areas from a lifetime of learning that can be applied toward your degree.
+That’s the idea behind portfolio assessment.
+Like many of adult students, you may be surprised to find that you already have knowledge in multiple subject areas from a lifetime of learning that can be applied toward your degree.
 That college-level knowledge acquired outside the traditional college classroom is valuable because it may be your ticket to earning college credit.

-With our new accelerated PLA-100 and PLA-200 courses, (1- and 2-credit courses, respectively) you will learn how to develop a portfolio to potentially earn credit for the college-level knowledge you have, equivalent to what would have been learned in a comparable college course.
+In PLA-100 and PLA-200, you will learn how to develop a portfolio to potentially earn credit for the college-level knowledge you have, equivalent to what would have been learned in a comparable college course.
 The difference is that your learning took place as a result of employment, independent study, training programs, volunteer services, cultural pursuits, hobbies, study abroad, and much, much more – so if you can earn credit for any of that, it’s a no-brainer!

 To get started, first assess if you are a good candidate for portfolio assessment.
 As a working adult, chances are you have several areas to draw from.
 Until you learn how it’s done, building a portfolio can seem like a daunting task.
 Once you learn how, the benefits can help you in academic, professional and personal ways for a lifetime.
 Here's why.

-To learn how to build your portfolio, you take our accelerated PLA-100 and PLA-200 courses, a course sequence that helps you through the process of documenting your learning.
+To learn how to build your portfolio, you take the accelerated PLA-100 and PLA-200 courses, a course sequence that helps you through the process of documenting your learning.
 These are credit courses, so you get credits for learning how you are going to get credits!
 These courses guide you as you create one or multiple portfolios; the average Thomas Edison State University student ends up earning around 12 additional credits through the portfolio process, and you could earn even more than that.
-(BONUS: An added benefit is the new cost structure for portfolio assessment, which could save you money.
-Click here for more information.)
+(BONUS: An added benefit is the new cost structure for portfolio assessment, which could save you money.)

 Every day we are bombarded with information, and are constantly absorbing information through a mix of venues; we are internalizing a huge bank of learning.
 So how can you assess what is college-level knowledge?
 In creating a portfolio, you go through a significant amount of self-reflection and introspection to identify what you know as a result of your learning and experiences.
 As you review your competencies, knowledge and background, you may identify other areas of expertise you never thought about.